On an extremization problem concerning Fourier coefficients: Results

 The existence of maximizers is a direct consequence. \begin{corollary} For any $d\ge 1$ and any $q\in(2,\infty)$, there exists a Lebesgue measurable set $E\subset\reals^d$ with $|E|\in\reals^+$ such that $\Phi_q(E)=\bestAqd$. \end{corollary}

-An additive combinatorial inverse theorem is central to the proof of Theorem~\ref{thm:compactness}.
+An additive combinatorial inverse theorem of Fre{\u\i}man is central to the proof of Theorem~\ref{thm:compactness}.
 Its presence is somewhat obscured by the organization of the proof; the central Lemmas~\ref{lemma:quasi1} and \ref{lemma:quasi2} of the present paper are direct consequences of Proposition~6.4 of \cite{christHY}, whose proof in turn relies on the inverse theorem.